WojciechCendrzak/i18n-keys/README.md

 i18next.t(translationKeys.homePage.header.buttons.signIn.title);
 ```

-The only thing you need to to is to initialize `translationKeys` object as one liner:
+The only thing you need to do is to initialize `translationKeys` object like:

 ```ts
 import en from './en.json'; // or `./en.ts`